SpeciesConservationLandscapes/task_flii_osm/README.md

 3. **Split text into filtered CSVs with tag-specific weights**
    - Extracts features (e.g. lines, points) matching the OSM tags and subcategories defined in [`osm_config.json`](osm_config.json).
-   - Writes one CSV per tag-value combination (e.g., `highway=footway.csv`) with the geographic WKT information, and subcategory-specific weights defined in `osm_config.json`.
+   - Writes one or more CSVs per tag-value combination (e.g., `highway_footway_001.csv`, `highway_footway_002.csv`) with the geographic WKT information, and subcategory-specific weights defined in `osm_config.json`.

 4. **Rasterize each CSV file**
-   Converts each CSV into a GeoTIFF using `gdal_rasterize` (e.g., `highway_footway.tif`).
+   Converts each CSV into a GeoTIFF using `gdal_rasterize` (e.g., `highway_footway_001.tif`, `highway_footway_002.tif`).
+This process is done by tiles.

-5. **Merge rasters into a final infrastructure layer**
+5. **Mosaics rasters into global layers and sums them into the final infrastructure layer**
-   Merges rasters into one weighted raster representing the final infrastructure layer.
+   Mosaics tiled rasters into global tag-specific layers and then calculates one weighted raster representing the final infrastructure layer.

 6. **Export results to Google Cloud Storage (GCS)**
    Uploads each GeoTIFF (and metadata) to the configured GCS bucket.

 7. **Import to Google Earth Engine (EE)**
    Publishes each raster as an EE asset.
+The code creates a `<year>` folder to allocate the rasters.
+The infrastructure layer is uploaded as an image and the tag rasters as images inside an `ImageCollection` called `tags_<year>_<res_m>m`.

 ---